Pokémon Mystery Dungeon: Reception

-The Pokémon Mystery Dungeon series is regarded as the most popular branch of the wider Mystery Dungeon franchise, with it taking over 70% of copies sold in grand total and a more active and broader community worldwide thanks to the crossover with the Pokémon franchise.
+The Pokémon Mystery Dungeon series is regarded as the most popular branch of the wider franchise, with it taking over 70% of Mystery Dungeon sales and having a more active and broader community worldwide thanks to the crossover with the Pokémon franchise.

 During the development of Red and Blue Rescue Team, Kouji Malta, one of the programmer for these two games, and contributed previously on EarthBound and Shiren the Wanderer 2: Shiren's Castle and the Oni Invasion, stated the company went through bad business performance, as employees from Chunsoft would leave the company progressively due to this issue.
 The game's success not only helped to give more popularity to the Mystery Dungeon franchise, it also helped Chunsoft avoid bankruptcy after years of severe financial issues.
 The series later broke the 10 million copies sold barrier before Explorers of Sky was released.